Tingwei-Zhang/starter-hugo-academic/content/publication/usenix_security/index.md

 ---
-title: 'SoK: Pitfalls in Evaluating Black-Box Attacks'
+title: 'Adversarial Illusions in Multi-Modal Embeddings'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Suya Fnu
-  - Anshuman Suri
   - Admin
-  - Jingtao Hong
+  - Rishi Jha
-  - Yuan Tian
+  - Eugene Bagdasaryan
-  - David Evans
+  - Vitaly Shmatikov

 # Author notes (optional)
 author_notes:
-  - 'Equal contributions'
+  - 'Comparable contributions'
-  - 'Equal contributions'
+  - 'Comparable contributions'

 date: "2024-01-26T00:00:00Z"